Brenda Collins’ hopeful, optimistic attitude and devotion to her family got her through a worrisome time and unusual diagnosis.

 “Dr. Golovyan called me right after I had the CT scan and said my airway looked almost completely closed,” said Brenda.
 “He had already reviewed my CT scan with a colleague who specializes in airway conditions and he was confident he could help me.”

-Dr. Golovyan connected Brenda with Dr. Faiz Bhora, who had also just joined Nuvance Health Medical Practices and been there a week.
+Dr. Golovyan connected Brenda with Dr. Faiz Bhora, who had also just joined Nuvance Health Medical Practice and been there a week.

 Dr. Bhora is system chief of thoracic surgery and thoracic oncology program at Nuvance Health.
 He is a nationally recognized, fellowship-trained thoracic surgeon who specializes in minimally invasive procedures to treat thoracic diseases and airway conditions, including lung cancer and tracheal stenosis.
 He has extensive experience in the endoscopic treatment of subglottic and tracheal stenosis and is a leading authority in the field.